Live Shipping Estimates - Available Right Now

 The main transportation hubs in the state include inland river ports and intermodal terminals along the Ohio River.
 Notable examples are the Port of Huntington, the West Virginia Port in Follansbee, and the Heartland Intermodal Gateway.
 These facilities support the movement of cargo by barge, rail and truck.

-Major Ports and Facilities for container transportation in West Virginia
+Major Ports And Facilities For Container Transportation In West Virginia

 • Port of Huntington Tri-State: Located in the heart of the country, this port is one of the biggest inland ports in the United States.
 It plays an important role in shipping and transporting goods, moving more than 58 million tons of cargo each year as of 2011.
 That’s a huge amount of freight, helping to keep various businesses and industries supplied with what they need.